Governor-General of Australia: History

 At the same time as the appointment of Isaacs as the first Australian-born governor-general, a separate role of British Representative in Australia (as the representative of the British government) was established, with Ernest Crutchley the first appointee.
-1935 saw the appointment of the first British high commissioner to Australia, Geoffrey Whiskard (in office 1936–1941).
+1935 saw the appointment of the first British High Commissioner to Australia, Geoffrey Whiskard (in office 1936–1941).

 This right not only to advise the monarch directly, but also to expect that advice to be accepted, was soon taken up by all the other Dominion prime ministers.
 This, among other things, led to the Statute of Westminster 1931 and to the formal separation of the Crowns of the Dominions.

 After Scullin's defeat in 1931, non-Labor governments continued to recommend British people for appointment as governor-general, but such appointments remained solely a matter between the Australian government and the monarch.
-In 1947, Labor appointed a second Australian Governor-General, William McKell, who was in office as the Labor premier of New South Wales.
+In 1947, Labor appointed a second Australian governor-general, William McKell, who was in office as the Labor premier of New South Wales.
 The then leader of the Opposition, Robert Menzies, called McKell's appointment "shocking and humiliating".

 In 1965 the Menzies conservative government appointed an Australian, Lord Casey, and thereafter only Australians have held the position.
-In 2007, media outlets reported that Prince William might become governor-general of Australia.
-Both the prime minister, John Howard, and Clarence House repudiated the suggestion.
+However, when the Palace papers were released in 2020, it was revealed that the Fraser government in 1976 considered it "highly desirable" that Prince Charles become governor-general; however the Queen strongly indicated her disapproval of her son taking up the role until "such time as he has a settled married life".
+Additionally, in 2007 media outlets reported that Prince William might become governor-general of Australia.
+However, both the prime minister, John Howard, and Clarence House repudiated the suggestion.

-Now, the King of Australia is generally bound by constitutional convention to accept the advice of the Australian prime minister and state premiers about Australian and state constitutional matters, respectively.